MohsinMullick/MohsinMullick/README.md

 # 💫 About Me
-Hi, I am **Mohsin Mullik** 👋
+Hi, I am Mohsin Mullik.
-🎓 CSE Student at North South University
+Current student in Computer Science and Engineering (CSE) at North South University.
-💡 Passionate about Python, Databases, and Web Development
+I have strong interest in Python development, databases, and web technologies.
-🚀 Interested in building innovative projects and solving real-world problems
+I am passionate about building innovative projects and problem-solving.

-✨ Currently working on an **Augmented Reality (AR) based learning application** for Biology education.
+Feel free to connect with me, I'm looking forward! ✨

 ---